seacode/gmacs/docs/bbrkc/bbrkc.md

 ## Numbers at length in 1975 and 2014

+Total abundance and the proportions by length and sex are estimated in 1975 (the models initial year).

 The number of crabs in each size class (${\bf n}$) in the initial year ($t=1$) and final year ($t=T$) in each model differ substantially (Figure